gustinmi/rest4php/README.md

     http://localhost:8083/index.php?&handler=Add&id=1

+To quickly run test, navigate to test folder and execute

+    cd tests
+    sh tests.sh

-To fully test application, use CURL and make rerquests like this:
+To test application manually, use CURL and make requests like this:

 This are sample CURL request for testing the REST API